Produced and Hosted by Amy Salloway

 7:00 pm / Doors open at 6:00pm

 Tickets: $8-$15 sliding scale

-Story Club Minneapolis is starting its 6th year as Minneapolis’s only live monthly storytelling show featuring both an open mic segment and a curated set of performers from all over the Twin Cities arts scene (and beyond).
-The Story Club stage showcases autobiographical stories -- especially those that are bold, vulnerable, unexpected, and connected to the complexity of our cultural environment...and especially voices that audiences might not get to hear in other contexts.
+Story Club Minneapolis is a live monthly storytelling show featuring both an open mic segment and a curated set of performers from all over the Twin Cities arts scene and beyond.
+Story Club showcases true, autobiographical stories -- especially stories that are bold, vulnerable, unexpected, and connected to the complexity of our cultural environment.
 No two Story Club evenings are ever alike, but each month when we wrap up the show, we feel like we’ve witnessed a new, unique little community coming together.

 So!
-Starting at 6pm, audience members are invited to put their names in the jar for the opportunity to tell an up-to-7-minute story onstage.
-When the show begins, four tellers are drawn at random to perform, and they'll be followed by our featured guests.
+Starting at 6pm, audience members are invited to put their names in the jar for the opportunity to tell an up-to-7-minute story onstage (Requirements?
+Has to be a story, has to be true, has to be about you!).
+When the show begins at 7, three or four tellers are drawn at random to perform, and they'll be followed by our featured guests.
 Does this make you want to tell a story?
 GOOD!
 (Do it!
 Do it!
 Do it!)

 Story Club’s host and producer is actor/writer Amy Salloway!
 She’s the creator of the award-winning autobiographical touring solo plays Does This Monologue Make Me Look Fat?, So Kiss Me Already, Herschel Gertz!, and Circumference, as well as the two-person show Entwined.
-You can hear five of her stories on the national podcast RISK!, and you can take storytelling, memoir and creative writing classes from her through The Story Studio and Minneapolis Community Ed.
-Find out more at Awkward Moment Productions (http://www.facebook.com/awkwardmomentonstage).
+She’s contributed true personal stories to programs on MPR and CBC, and has been both a storyteller and story coach for the hit national podcast RISK!
+You can take memoir and creative writing classes from Amy through Minneapolis Community Ed, and storytelling workshops through The Story Studio.
+Find out more at Amy’s Facebook page Awkward Moment Productions.

 July's featured performers are Cathy Gasiorowicz and Tyson Purcell!!